Serving Clients Throughout Southern California

 • Most suspects can’t possess weapons

 Whatever the bail conditions, you want to ensure your loved one adheres to them.
-If they violate the guidelines, they’re taken to jail and lose the money already paid.
+If, however, the defendant fails to make the necessary court appearances, the cash bail is forfeited to the court.

 Posting Bail